YanChii/ansible-role-postgres-ha/README.md

 With this role, you will transform your standalone postgresql server to N-node postgres cluster with automated failover.
 You only need one working postgresql server and other hosts with clean CentOS 7 minimal install.

+Alternatively, this role can create a database cluster for you from scratch.
+If no postgres database is detected, it will be created.

 What it will do:
 - install the cluster software stack (pcs, corosync, pacemaker)
-- add cluster hosts IPs to /etc/hosts file
+- add IPs of cluster hosts to /etc/hosts files
-- create cluster from all play hosts
+- create a pcs cluster from all play hosts
 - install database binaries if needed
+- init master database if needed
-- alter postgres settings if needed
+- alter postgresql configuration if needed
 - sync slave databases from master host
 - make sure the DB replication is working
-- create database and IP resources and constraints
+- create cluster resources for database, floating IP and constraints
 - check again that everything is working as expected

 Automated failover is setup using PAF pacemaker module: https://github.com/dalibo/PAF